qtumproject/qtum/doc/README.md

-Bitcoin Core
+Qtum Core
 =============

 Setup
 ---------------------
-Bitcoin Core is the original Bitcoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Bitcoin transactions, which requires a few hundred gigabytes of disk space.
-Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+Qtum Core is the original Qtum client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Qtum transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Bitcoin Core, visit [bitcoincore.org](https://bitcoincore.org/en/download/).
+To download Qtum Core, visit [qtumcore.org](https://www.qtumcore.org/).

 Running
 ---------------------
-The following are some helpful notes on how to run Bitcoin Core on your native platform.
+The following are some helpful notes on how to run Qtum Core on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/bitcoin-qt` (GUI) or
+- `bin/qtum-qt` (GUI) or
-- `bin/bitcoind` (headless)
+- `bin/qtumd` (headless)

 ### Windows

-Unpack the files into a directory, and then run bitcoin-qt.exe.
+Unpack the files into a directory, and then run qtum-qt.exe.

 ### macOS

-Drag Bitcoin Core to your applications folder, and then run Bitcoin Core.
+Drag Qtum Core to your applications folder, and then run Qtum Core.

 ### Need Help?